-Fig. 38 - Reduced range
+Fig. 39 - Reduced range

 BCM configuration (TX-side): Reduced range

-PWR ACM LEVEL L
+PWR ACM LEVEL D

-Long LED 3 ON yellow • 0 0 0 0 0 0 0
+Long LED 3 ON yellow • 0 0 0 0 0 0

-Reduced LED 3 OFF • 0 • 0 0000
+Reduced LED 3 OFF \bullet \circ \bullet \circ \circ \circ \circ

 If long range is selected, the TX and RX can be installed at the maximum permitted operating range.
+A reduced operating range is recommended for cases in which several pairs of light curtains need to be assembled side by side and the coding function cannot be used.